 أسئلة متكررة

-How long does diflucan take to work?
+How long does it take for fluconazole to start working?

-Can I take fluconazole and paracetamol together?
+Can I take fluconazole if I’m on my period?

 كُتب بواسطة